Bernhard Eduardovich Petri: Initial work

-In 1910 Petri joined the Kunstkamera alongside his mother and Radlov as a junior ethnographer.
+In 1910, Petri joined the Kunstkamera alongside his mother and Radlov as a junior ethnographer.
 His area of interest became the Buryats of Baikalia.
-In 1912 the Russian Committee for the Study of Central and East Asia directed Petri to head an expedition to Lake Baikal to document the Buryat material, religious, and social culture.
+In 1912, the Russian Committee for the Study of Central and East Asia directed Petri to head an expedition to Lake Baikal to document the Buryat material, religious, and social culture.
 He interviewed members of the Alar, Balagan, Kudin, and Verkholensk Buryat groups; developing an interest in the initiation rites for their shamans in the process.

-During the first expedition Petri searched around the Murin River valley in modern Ekhirit-Bulagatsky district and the modern Olkhonsky district for ancient artifacts.
+During the first expedition, Petri searched around the Murin River valley in modern Ekhirit-Bulagatsky district and the modern Olkhonsky district for ancient artefacts.
 The Neolithic site Ulan-Khada (Улан-Хада) was discovered near contemporary Kurkut but wasn't excavated that year.
 In 1913 Petri returned to Baikalia and began formally excavating Ulan-Khada.
-Reportedly there were twelve distinct cultural layers at the site.
+Reportedly, there were twelve distinct cultural layers at the site.
 Petri's findings there remain the basis for the chronology of ancient Baikalia.
 In 1916 Petri explored the cave systems of Olkhon Island.

 Irkutsk State University

-In the spring of 1918 Petri and his wife Lyubov relocated from Petrograd to Irkutsk.
+In the spring of 1918, Petri and his wife Lyubov relocated from Petrograd to Irkutsk.
 Oleg, their son, already resided there with his maternal grandparents.
 The city also served as the initial starting place of Petri's prior expeditions.
 Irkutsk attracted other academics from Kazan, Omsk, Perm, and Tomsk escaping the Siberian frontlines of the Russian Civil War.
 Despite the ongoing conflict the White government Minister of Education Vasily V. Sapozhnikov opened the Irkutsk State University in November 1918.